 Additionally, companies dedicated 3.1 months on average for integrated reports vs 4.6 for standalone reports.

-This fact demonstrates how integrated reports are better aligned with financial reporting calendar.
+This fact demonstrates how integrated reports are better aligned with the financial reporting calendar.

 - Corporate sustainability reporting plays a fundamental role in driving transparency and sharing the company’s values and culture.

 - The many sustainability frameworks make sustainability reporting a daunting task that sucks companies resources and that investors and stakeholders struggle to interpret.
 Quality reporting, not quantity.

 - There are signs of simplification.
 Simplification should allow sustainability reporting to disappear and to make sustainability become just another part of the company value creation.

 - This simplification would free resources that companies will use to combat Climate emergency, water crisis, deforestation and other sustainability topics which require immediate action.

 If you like the topic of sustainability reporting complexity, share this article in your favourite social network for further awareness.